-Performance against the KPIs is measured through monthly reporting by the Schemes Administrator, monitored by Management.
+Performance against KPIs is measured through monthly reporting by the Schemes Administrator, monitored by Management.

+The Business System is relevant and supportive of the requirements of the Schemes.

+Assessed by:

-- The business system is relevant and supportive of the requirements of the Schemes. - Assessed by: - no major loss or corruption of data or functionality; - having an appropriate Business Continuity Plan in place; - the ability to access required data from both the current and new Business Systems; and - the new Business System being operational by 31 December 2014.
+- no major loss or corruption of data or functionality; - having an appropriate Business Continuity Plan in place; - the ability to access required data from both the current and new Business Systems; and - the new Business System being operational by 1 July 2015.